antron3000/devcash-bounties/2020/Dev Education/Tutorial1/README.md

     └── release
         ├── build
 ```
-## Let's get back to it :hourglass:
+:hourglass:

 # 2. Launching your node

-Assuming everything has compiled, it's time to test our node.
+Assuming everything has compiled, it's time to test that our template node runs okay.
 Running this command will launch it in development mode:

 ``./target/release/node-template --dev --tmp``

 If all is working fine, you should see blocks being created in your terminal.